 - Accelerated virtual switching maximizes VM density, thereby minimizing service provider OPEX.

 - Pre-validated with extensive range of OSS/BSS solutions, service orchestrators and Virtual Network Functions through Wind River Titanium Cloud ecosystem.

 Pre-validated software accelerates the deployment of virtualized applications

 Thanks to the Titanium Cloud ecosystem, CSPs and System Integrators selecting Dell EMC’s integrated NFV platform have access to a wide range of pre-validated, optimized software from industry-leading vendors.
 Whether they need a proven OSS/BSS solution, a commercial service orchestrator or a Virtual Network Function for a variety of use cases, customers will find suitable, interoperable products within Titanium Cloud.
-Wind River works closely with their partners at an engineering level to make sure that their products work correctly with Titanium Server, while also ensuring that their partners leverage whatever Titanium Server optimizations are appropriate to ensure maximum service uptime and maximum performance.
+Wind River works closely with their partners at an engineering level to make sure that their products work correctly with Titanium Cloud, while also ensuring that their partners leverage whatever Titanium Cloud optimizations are appropriate to ensure maximum service uptime and maximum performance.
 By choosing software from the Titanium Cloud ecosystem, Dell EMC’s customers accelerate their time-to-market and reduce their schedule when deploying an end-to-end NFV use case.

 Best-in-class NFV infrastructure

-Dell EMC’s validated NFV infrastructure platform based on Titanium Server enables CSPs to leverage NFV without sacrificing the reliability and performance of traditional, fixed-function hardware networking solutions.
+Dell EMC’s validated NFV infrastructure platform based on Titanium Cloud enables CSPs to leverage NFV without sacrificing the reliability and performance of traditional, fixed-function hardware networking solutions.
 Through this collaboration, Wind River enables Dell EMC to deliver best-in-class performance and uptime on an open platform, enabling the rapid creation of innovative and reliable telco applications.